hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/724_addenda.md

 Pasha and started for the Bosphorus.
 We had our dinner with the French chargé d'affaires and met a Greek Pasha and an Albanian gentleman.
 The Police have prohibited Père Hyacinthe's lectures; so I too cannot lecture.
-We saw Mr. Devanmall and Chobeji — a Gujarâti Brahmin.
+We saw Mr. Devanmall and Chobeji — a Gujarāti Brahmin.
 There are a good many Indians here — Hindustanis, Mussalmans, etc. We had a talk on Turkish Philosophy and heard of Noor Bey, whose grandfather was a Frenchman.
 They say he is as handsome as a Kashmari.
 The women here